What is the work the most faithful Christians should be supporting?

 Does the Philadelphia remnant have those fruits?

 Certainly!
-And that remnant is now best represented by the Continuing Church of God which has reached (according to radio estimates and actual internet data) millions since it officially formed.
+And that remnant is now best represented by the Continuing Church of God which has reached (according to radio estimates and actual internet data) millions since it officially formed (if you add computer impressions, the total number is around 200,000,000).

 The Bible teaches that the Church must put its priority on proclaiming the Gospel (Matthew 28:19-20).
 No matter what out-of-context statements attributed to Herbert W. Armstrong that are raised, the biblical priority to proclaim the Gospel remains.